phoenix-rtos/phoenix-rtos-doc/coding/index.md

 =  +  -  <  >  *  /  %  |  &  ^  <=  >=  ==  !=  ?  :
 ```

+### PS-CODE-REC-045

 No space should be used after the following unary operators:

 ```c
 &  *  +  -  ~  !
 ```

+### PS-CODE-REC-046

-The `sizeof` and `typeof`are treated as functions and are to be used in accordance to the following notation:
+The `sizeof` and `typeof` operators should be treated as functions and are to be used in accordance
+to the following notation:

 ```c
 sizeof(x)
 typeof(x)
 ```

+### PS-CODE-REC-047

-In case of increment `++` and decrement `--` operators following rules should be applied.
-If they are postfixed, no
+If the increment `++` or decrement `--` operators are postfixed, no space should be used before the operator.

+### PS-CODE-REC-048

-space should be used before the operator.
-If they are prefixed, no space should be used after the operator.
+If the increment `++` or decrement `--` operators are prefixed, no space should be used after the operator.

 ## Conditional expressions

-Notation of conditional expression is presented below.
+### PS-CODE-REC-049

+A space should be used after a keyword of the conditional instruction.

+### PS-CODE-REC-050

+Opening and closing braces should always be used.

+### PS-CODE-REC-051

+The opening brace should be put in the same line as the keyword of the conditional instruction.

+### PS-CODE-REC-052

+The closing brace should be placed after the last line of the conditional instruction in a new line.

+#### Example

 ```c
 if (expr) {